 The Road to Brexit

 On 23 June 2016 the British people casted their vote in a historic EU referendum.
 The next day, a win for the leave-camp was declared.
 This started a series of (chaotic) negotiations, with the UK and the EU searching for a way to separate.
 There was no roadmap for the Brexit process, because never before had a country invoked Article 50 of the Lisbon Treaty.
-Even after 2 years of negotiations, many uncertainties remain.
+Even after 2 years of negotiations and the original Brexit-day (29 March 2019) being postponed to 31 October 2019, many uncertainties remain.
 Will there be a hard Brexit, or will it be a soft Brexit?
-What are the odds for an exit with a ‘no deal’-scenario after March 2019?
-And will there be a Brexit ‘transition period’ from 29 March 2019 to 31 December 2020 (or even longer)?
+What are the odds for an exit with a ‘no deal’-scenario?
+And will there be a Brexit ‘transition period’ to 31 December 2020 (or even longer)?

 Participating in EU-programmes and projects

 Are you actively participating in the HORIZON 2020 programme, currently coordinating an EU funded project, or about to prepare a EU grant application?
 Or are you simply worried about the consequences for your project that is funded via Erasmus+, LIFE, Connecting European Facility (CEF) or another programme related to the EU’s Multiannual Financial Framework?
 Chances are you have questions on how Brexit could affect your funded or planned project.
 Such as:

 - is my committed grant going to be affected?

 - will the inclusion of British project participants in a new consortium affect my chances of success?

 - could there be unexpected administrative problems in the future?